Schem-at/schematic-renderer-rust/README.md

-A Minecraft schematic renderer made in Rust.
+A Minecraft schematic renderer written in Rust.